alex-b-chase/sedimentMGs/README.md

 ```

 **2. Gene-centric approach**

+Again we will use BBMap (it literally has everything!).
 We can use the non-assembled, merged reads to perform a gene-centric approach for taxonomy and function

 Some reads cannot be merged, so we will only take the forward reads of those, most of these will be short and probably will not annotate - but worth a shot!

 ```